 - details of exemptions that may apply, such as exemptions which allow people to trade with a certain country that would otherwise be prohibited by the regulations

-- how we will enforce the sanctions measures
+- how the government will enforce the sanctions measures

 - other areas, such as circumstances in which information about sanctions may be shared

-After the UK leaves the EU, in addition to implementing UN sanctions, and looking to carry over existing EU sanctions, we will also have the powers to adopt other sanctions under the Sanctions Act.
-We will work with the EU and other international partners on sanctions where this is in our mutual interest.
+After Brexit, in addition to implementing UN sanctions, and looking to carry over existing EU sanctions, the government will also have the powers to adopt other sanctions under the Sanctions Act.
+The goverment will work with the EU and other international partners on sanctions where this is in our mutual interest.

 What you would need to do

-If we have not yet made regulations for the sanctions regime in question, you should refer to any EU Council Regulations retained under the EU Withdrawal Act 2018, which may be modified under that Act.
+If the UK has not yet made regulations for the sanctions regime in question, you should refer to any EU Council Regulations retained under the EU Withdrawal Act 2018, which may be modified under that Act.

-If the UK leaves the EU without a deal, we will publish further guidance on sanctions.
+If there’s no deal, the Foreign & Commonwealth Office will publish further guidance on sanctions.
 If you are seeking information about licences or exemptions from sanctions, contact the Office for Financial Sanctions Implementation and the Export Control Joint Unit.
 If you are undertaking activity which is currently exempt from EU sanctions, you should check UK sanctions regulations to see whether they contain relevant exemptions to cover that activity.

-This notice is meant for guidance only.
-You should consider whether you need separate professional advice before making specific preparations.
+This information is for guidance only.
+Consider whether you need separate professional advice before making specific preparations.